opensearch-project/documentation-website/_security/access-control/rest-layer-authz.md

 `_/detectors/<detectorId>/profile`

-To create a NamedRoute from this, the `routeNamePrefix` value in the `settings.yml` file for the resource `ad` is added to the route to complete a unique name.
+For extensions, you can create a NamedRoute from this by referencing the `routeNamePrefix` value in the `settings.yml` file for the resource (`ad` in this case) and adding it to the route to complete a unique name.
 The result is shown in the following example:

 `ad:detectors/profile`

+For plugins, you can use the plugin's name instead of the `routeNamePrefix` value.

 The route name can then be mapped to a role in the same way a traditional permission is mapped.
 This is demonstrated in the following example: